nfsrules/qwen2.5VL-R1/README.md

 ```

 - Output: Checkpoints are saved in `./output/video_lora/` or `./output/grpo_video_lora/`.
-- Metrics: Training loss and accuracy are logged every step to TensorBoard.
+- Metrics: Training loss and accuracy are logged every step to Wandb.
 - Optimization: Uses bf16 precision, gradient checkpointing, and DeepSpeed ZeRO-2 for memory optimization.

 ---